 Verizon Communications Inc. (NYSE: VZ) is a holding company.
 Their portfolio of assets and services makes it one of the world’s leading providers of communications, information and entertainment products.
-They have two segments: Wireless and Wireline.

-The Wireless segment provides wireless voice and data services and equipment sales.
+The Wireless segment provides wireless voice and data services and equipment.
 They have developed one of the most extensive and reliable wireless networks in the US.
 As the chart above shows, wireless comprises most of Verizon’s revenues.

 The Wireline segment provides voice, data and video communications products and services.
 This includes the following offerings: